 Boundary and polling place reviews

 In accordance with Section 17 of the Electoral Registration and Administration Act 2013, every council in England and Wales must undertake and complete a compulsory review of all the polling districts and polling places in its area, within a 16-month period commencing from 1 October every five years.
-The last compulsory review in Ipswich was completed in November 2020 and the recommendations can be found at the bottom of this page.
+The last compulsory review in Ipswich was completed in 2023-24.

 • Suitability of polling places – including quantity, location, size, availability, facilities and accessibility.